laiyingwong/Hijacking-Search-Bars/README.md

 ## ✨ Motivation

-I built this project to solidify my understanding of the “action” attribute of form element as well as the “name” attribute of input element.
-Here’s a recap: when we submit a form to a server, the submission sends an HTTP request to the form “action”.
-The request includes data from form that’s packaged as a series of name-value pairs.
+I built this project to solidify my understanding of the “action” attribute of the &lt;form&gt; element as well as the “name” attribute of the &lt;input&gt; element.
+Here’s a recap: when we submit a form to a server, the submission sends an HTTP request to path where the “action” attribute specifies.
+The request includes data from the form that’s packaged as a series of name-value pairs.
 The “name” attribute serves as the name in the pair, and the value is whatever the users pass into it.
-Without the “name” attribute, an <input> element cannot provide its value to the server on form submission.
+Without the “name” attribute, an &lt;input&gt; element cannot provide its value to the server on the form submission.

 ## 👏 Credits